 UEA has so much to offer outside of its brilliant academic reputation; all of which will undoubtedly make your time at UEA unforgettable.

 It is no secret that the life as a Pharmacy student is never slow or quiet.
-I chose UEA because they were number one for Pharmacy and number one for student satisfaction.
+I chose UEA because they were number one for Pharmacy.
 They are constantly challenging me academically as well as offering excellent guidance and help towards my future career plans.
 My favourite part of the course is the many arrays of placements we attend.
 They give me a chance to practice what I have learnt in all different environments from community to hospital settings.
 The ability to apply my newly learnt skills to real life situations is extremely important to me and so to be given these opportunities is an invaluable experience.

 Finally, Norwich itself is extremely quirky.
 Whether it's the quaint, cobbled streets of ‘Tombland' that takes your fancy; or the many shopping centres, Norwich has something for everyone.